DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ## Synopsis

 1. Activate the acl library.
-2. Create a resource.
+2. Create a Doctrine entity and expose it with ApiPlatform.
-3. Protect your resource from public access.
+3. Protect your entity from public access.
-4. Create definitions which describes how your protected resource can be accessed.
+4. Create definitions which describes how your protected entity can be accessed.
-5. Grant users access to your protected resource.
+5. Grant users access to your protected entity.

 ## Framework

-In order to better understand the ACL framework, we will start from scratch and go through each steps required to create fully-protected resource.
+In order to better understand the ACL framework, we will go through each steps required for creating an entity and fully protecting it.

-This section assumes you are familiar with the Symfony framework (app kernel, configurations), the ApiPlatform framework (api resources and properties) and the Doctrine ORM library.

 ### 1. Activate the acl library